- Competitive Analysis

 - Commercial Services

-It’s practically a mantra in the US, to shop local, go local, buy local, etc. With this line of thinking, it’s no wonder that local SEO keeps gaining in importance and popularity for small business owners.
-I’ve had numerous business come to me asking about local SEO, and they all ask the same questions:
+It’s practically a mantra in the U.S.—to shop local, go local, buy local, etc. With this line of thinking, it’s no wonder that local SEO is a hot topic for business owners.
+I’ve had countless business owners come to me asking about local SEO, and they all ask the same questions:

 Great questions, all, and I’m happy to answer them.
 Keep reading, because in this post we’ll cover: